cabbagec2hlbGwK/Try-hack-me-questions-crawler/README.md

 # Try-hack-me-questions-crawler
-this is a small script for extracting data from try hack me room ,and creating a MD file
+this is a small script for extracting data from try hack me room ,and compile a MD file

 ### Requirements
   * selenium